 The pollen will not keep me from sitting outside with a delicious meal on a fine patio.
 Raleigh has several great ones to choose from.

 We have a post sharing some of our favorite patio restaurants in Raleigh.
-We also have a post with some top rooftop bars in Raleigh.
+We also have a post with some top rooftop bars in Raleigh and top hotels in Raleigh with rooftop bars.
 And of course, don’t forget our amazing choices of breweries in Raleigh, many of which have patios, food trucks, and entertainment.

 We’ll be adding to these lists throughout Spring and Summer.